Report from Microsoft Live 2007

 The turn of the year will also see the release of the full Expression Studio, which Microsoft actually seems to believe that people will use.
 Still want to try it?
 Expression Blend RC version is now available.

 There was also a glimpse into the minds of the developers regarding .NET Fx 3.5.
 The “red” environment contains .NET Framework 2.0 and WPF/WCF/WWF – in essence only bug fixes.
 The “green” version is somewhat different, with new namespaces and assemblies such as the entity framework.

 Orcas was discussed, but not much there that I had not already mentioned in Visual Studio Orcas is getting closer.
 I think that C# 3.0 with LINQ will be a welcome nice to the backend developer toolbox, where inline query expressions are translated to extension methods by the compiler involving lambda expressions and anonymous types.

 Robert Folkesson spoke about ASP.NET AJAX, formerly known as Atlas, and showed a few things you can do with the Control Toolkit.
 Unfortunately these kinds of presentations sadly promotes the evil of “drag and drop” cowboy programming.
 Also, I grow weary of hearing the word “DHTML” mentioned on the same row as “web standards”.
 It’s 2007, people!
 Strangely and fortunately I only heard “web 2.0” uttered once.

 I feel that this kind of technical preview demonstrations can be quite interesting, even though Microsoft are masters in the fine art of fooling the users into believing that their software will be here “really soon now”.
 For instance, WPF appeared to be in the same state today as it was on last year’s Microsoft Live.

-As always, don’t sit up waiting for the next best thing.
-Do something that matters using your existing toolbox.
+New technology is cool, but don’t sit up waiting for the next best thing.
+Do something that matters today using your existing toolbox.